-Primarily we will be introducing three main young writers every month.
-We will translate these works, made up of a short story or poem, into English as İlkyaz volunteers and will endeavor to introduce these to the readers outside of Turkey.
-As well as the English translation, each month we will partner with one of over a 100 PEN Centre’s located in different countries around the world to have the pieces on our platform translated into their local language and shared.
+Primarily we introduce three main young writers every month.
+We translate these works, made up of a short story or poem, into English as İlkyaz volunteers and endeavor to introduce these to the readers outside of Turkey.
+As well as the English translation, each month we partner with one of over a 100 PEN Centre’s located in different countries around the world to have the pieces on our platform translated into their local language and shared.

 This, we hope, will create new audiences for our writers both in the country and in the world arena and introduce them to a global network of the world’s literary figures.
 With our heartfelt gratitude, Norwegian PEN took the lead on translating and sharing the works of our first set of young writers into Norwegian in December.
 This collaboration, and the publishing of our young writers in various languages and platforms was so far monthly followed respectively by, PEN Germany, PEN Belgium/Flanders and PEN French Centre, PEN South Africa, Scottish PEN ile tanıtıldı.
-PEN Catalan, PEN Moscow, PEN Kanada ile, PEN Venezuela, PEN Croatia, PEN Wales Cymru and PEN Denmark.
+PEN Catalan, PEN Moscow, PEN Kanada ile, PEN Venezuela, PEN Croatia, PEN Wales Cymru, PEN Denmark and PEN Belarus.

-In the blog on our main page, you will find posts related but not limited to literature that will be food for thought.
+In the blog on our main page, you will find posts related but not limited to literature that is food for thought.

-On the section titled “15-“ we will make space for the imagination of writers under the age of 15, whom we don’t get to read often, and publish their short essays, stories and poems.
+On the section titled “15-“ we make space for the imagination of writers under the age of 15, whom we don’t get to read often, and publish their short essays, stories and poems.

-In the “Human Portraits” section, we will shed a light on the lives we tend to pass by in a hurry in our daily lives and share their insights through photos and short interviews.
+In the “Human Portraits” section, we shed a light on the lives we tend to pass by in a hurry in our daily lives and share their insights through photos and short interviews.

-In the “Reading Suggestions”, we will be sharing five books suggested to young writers by leading authors in Turkey and around the world.
-I hope it will be an inspiration to us all!
+In the “Reading Suggestions”, we share five books suggested to young writers by leading authors in Turkey and around the world.